ckswilliams/modOpenREM/docs/i_navigate.rst

 of the CT, fluoroscopy or mammography studies.
 Alternatively, if you click on the station name link (in blue) you can filter to just that source modality.

+The modality tables can be sorted by any of the columns by clicking on the column header that you wish to sort by.

-*New in 0.4.0:* If you are not logged in, clicking any of the links will bring up the log in page.
+If you are not logged in, clicking any of the links will bring up the log in page.

 Filtering for specific studies
 ==============================